 Todd Tilghman Covers Collin Raye’s “Love, Me” During ‘Voice’ Semi-Finals

-The Voice semi-final took place Monday night (May 11) and it was packed with amazing performances from the final 9 contestants.
+The Voice semi-final took place on May 11, 2020, and it was packed with amazing performances from the final 9 contestants.
 Tuesday night’s results show will whittle the competition down to five finalists who will vie for the coveted Voice title next week.

 While the night was full of standout performances, one seemed to stand out above the rest.
 Todd Tilghman, a pastor and father of eight from Meridian, Mississippi, covered Collin Raye’s 1991 chart-topping hit “Love, Me,” bringing himself and most of us to tears.